opensearch-project/documentation-website/_security/access-control/users-roles.md

 ### Additional permissions

-If you need access to additional permissions while using the `read_only` role,  such as alerting and anomaly detection modules, check out the existing roles, such as `alerting_read_access` and `anomaly_read_access`.
+If the user requires access to additional permissions in addition to the `read_only` role,  such as alerting and anomaly detection tasks, you can use the existing predefined roles, such as `alerting_read_access` and `anomaly_read_access`.

 ## Predefined roles